ivanistheone/optim-ans/README.md

 the following questions:

 1. What is the average runtime of the script?
-(The [timeit module](https://docs.python.org/3.3/library/timeit.html) may be of help)
 1. What is the highest memory usage of the program?
 1. Which data type occupies the most memory?
-(The modules detailed [in this blog post](http://chase-seibert.github.io/blog/2013/08/03/diagnosing-memory-leaks-python.html) will be helpful)
 1. Which parts can we optimize to reduce memory usage and runtime?
    Suggest at least 3 ways we can optimize this script.